apex4710/conference-league-predictor/README.md

 ## Disclaimer

-The results are updated through the current league stage matchday 5.
+The results are updated through the current league stage matchday.

 ## Credits